 I’ve Torn Your Backdrop!
 Now What?!?

 The most common damage to a backdrop that we encounter is unintentional tears.
-Although the fabric is quite durable, a backdrop should be handled with the utmost care.
+Although the fabric is quite durable, the backdrop you rented should be handled with the utmost care.
 If you tear a backdrop, stop!
 Notify Grosh Scenic Rentals for further instructions.

 In the event the damage occurs during off-hours, lower the drop-down.
 Lay the portion of the backdrop “that is torn” painted side down on a clean, hard surface.
 If you are working on carpet, place a piece of plywood or cardboard under the torn area.